 Emergency medicine has always demanded more than clinical knowledge.
-It demands quick decision making with high precision— in the room, under pressure, when stakes are at their highest.
+It demands quick decision making with high precision — in the room, under pressure, when stakes are at their highest.
 In January 2026, ABEM made measuring that official.
-The oral certification exam updated to a place where a hybrid assessment now formally tests communication skills, professionalism, procedural competency, and clinical reasoning in live, standardized patient encounters.
+The oral certification exam updated to a hybrid assessment that now formally tests communication skills, professionalism, procedural competency, and clinical reasoning in live, standardized patient encounters.

 For EM residency programs, this is not simply a format update.
 It is a refinement of what the specialty considers a competent physician.